camunda-community-hub/camunda-7-to-8-migration/backend-diagram-converter/webapp/README.md

 The API offers 2 methods:

 `POST /check`: Requires the usage of `FormData`.
 The formdata needs to consist of fields `files` which are the .bpmn Files.
+In the `Accept` header, you can either set `application/json` or `text/csv`.
 It will return:

 `200`: Everything fine.
-The body contains a list of [check results](./../core/src/main/java/org/camunda/community/converter/BpmnDiagramCheckResult.java).
+The body contains a list of [check results](./../core/src/main/java/org/camunda/community/converter/BpmnDiagramCheckResult.java), either in `application/json` format or flattened as `text/csv`.

 `POST /convert`: Requires the usage of `FormData`.
 The formdata needs to consist of fields `files` which are the .bpmn Files plus a field `appendDocumentation` which is a boolean and controls whether the messages are also appended to the documentation section of each BPMN element.
 It will return: